Jerbernard/Flash-It/README.md

 5. Select the "debug" tab in the options bar on top, and click "Start Debugging".

 6. The pop-up will prompt you to create a new emulator; create a new emulator and the editor will launch the application in debug mode.
-You are free to interact and test the app this way.
+You are free to interact with and test the app this way.

 # Credits: